fizt656/safar/README.md

 5. Set up your cosmic keys:
    - Get your OpenRouter API key (it's like the secret code in your decoder ring)
+   - If you're feeling extra spicy, grab a Replicate API token too!
    - Don't worry about manually editing any config files.
-The script will ask for your API key on first run!
+The script will ask for your API keys on first run!

 6. Launch into the unknown:
    ```
    python safar.py
    ```
-   - On first run, you'll be prompted to enter your OpenRouter API key.
-It will be safely stored for future adventures!
+   - On first run, you'll be prompted to enter your API keys.
+They'll be safely stored for future adventures!
+   - Choose your preferred image generation method: Replicate API for cloud-powered cosmic visions, or local Stable Diffusion for when you want to keep the hallucinations close to home.

 7. To return to boring old reality (why would you?), deactivate the virtual environment:
    ```